hyh50033/YihuaHE/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. candidate in the department of [Industrial Engineering and Decision Analytics](https://ieda.ust.hk/eng/index.php) at the Hong Kong University of Science and Technology.

-Before joining HKUST, I got my bachelor's degree from Nanjing University, China, majoring in Mathematics Applications.
-I was fortunate to be advised by Prof. Hongqiao Chen and Prof. Lianmin Zhang during my undergraduate study.
+I'm currently a Ph.D. candidate in the [Department of Industrial Engineering and Decision Analytics](https://ieda.ust.hk/eng/index.php) at the Hong Kong University of Science and Technology (HKUST).
+I am fortunate to be advised by [Prof. Jin Qi](https://seng.hkust.edu.hk/about/people/faculty/jin-qi) and [Prof. Qian Liu](https://seng.hkust.edu.hk/about/people/faculty/qian-liu).
+Prior to joining HKUST, I got my bachelor's degree in Applied Mathematics from [Nanjing University](https://www.nju.edu.cn/en/) in 2021.
+I was fortunate to be advised by Prof. Hongqiao Chen and Prof. Lianmin Zhang during my undergraduate studies.

 My research interest lies in robust optimization and revenue management.